Trygvi Askham

-Trygvi Askham (born 28 March 1988) is a retired Faroese footballer who played as a goalkeeper for B36 Tórshavn and the Faroe Islands national team.
+Trygvi Askham (born 28 March 1988) is a Faroese retired footballer who played as a goalkeeper for B36 Tórshavn and the Faroe Islands national team.

 Career

 Askham made his international debut for the Faroe Islands on 22 March 2018 in a friendly against Latvia.
 He came on as a half-time substitute for Teitur Gestsson, with the match in Marbella finishing as a 1–1 draw.